TeachmanLab/MT-Data-ManagingAnxietyStudy-Cleaning/README.md

 This is a wiki with MindTrails Project-wide and study-specific information that is privately stored by the study team.

-Researchers can request access to relevant information from the wiki by contacting Bethany Teachman ([bteachman@bvirginia.edu][bethany-email]).
+Researchers can request access to relevant wiki info by contacting Bethany Teachman ([bteachman@bvirginia.edu][bethany-email]).

 ### Other MindTrails Repositories

 **TODO: Mention repos for the MA study website itself**

+## Footnotes

 [^1]: This is the link to the present repo's corresponding GitHub Pages site, which is currently being built from the `redact-and-clean-data` branch. **TODO: Update publishing source**